How to Configure Windows Services via Group Policies

 Set the value to “Disabled” and select “Remote Registry” from the service name drop-down.
 If your desired service is not listed, you can manually enter its exact name from the Services management console.

 That’s the key step.
-The “Service Action” dropdown lets you choose what happens when this group policy gets applied, like immediately stopping the service.
+The “Service Action” dropdown allows you to choose what happens when this group policy is applied, such as immediately stopping the service.

-In this example, I selected “Stop Service” to stop the Remote Registry when the disabling group policy occurs on target computers.
+In this example, I selected “Stop Service” to stop the Remote Registry when the disabling group policy is applied to target computers.

-So in just a few clicks, you can disable services across multiple machines using group policy.
-The same method configures other service behaviors like start mode or permissions.
+With just a few clicks, you can disable services across multiple machines using Group Policy.
+The same method configures other service behaviours, such as start mode or permissions.

 Additional setting options for Windows services